django-extensions/django-extensions/docs/field_extensions.rst

 * *ShortUUIDField* - CharField which transparently generates a UUID and pass it to base57.
 It result in shorter 22 characters values useful e.g. for concise, unambiguous URLS.
 It's possible to get shorter values with length parameter: they are not Universal Unique any more but probability of collision is still low

 * *JSONField* - a generic TextField that neatly serializes/unserializes JSON objects seamlessly

+  .. deprecated:: 1.7.3
+     Django 1.9 features a native JSONField.
+Django-Extensions will support *JSONField* at the very least until Django 1.8 becomes unsupported.